kotok9/demotivatorbot/README.md

 ## What It Does

-Send an image, GIF, or video to the bot → Add your caption (or generate a random one) → Receive a classic demotivational poster.
+Send an image, GIF, or video to the bot → Add your caption (or generate a random one) → Receive your media with a styled frame and text.

 Built with Node.js and FFmpeg.
-Produces standardized 690×718px posters with authentic black borders, white frames, and Times New Roman text.
+Produces standardized 690×718px posters with black borders, white frames, and Times New Roman text.
+The name "Demotivator" is historical, but the bot is used for any kind of captioning.

 ## Features

 - 📸 Supports images, animated GIFs, and videos
-- ✍️ Custom captions or random demotivational phrases
+- ✍️ Custom captions or random phrases
 - 🎯 Smart text wrapping and auto-sizing
 - 🔄 Preserves original format (PNG/GIF/MP4)
 - ⚡ Fast FFmpeg-powered processing